elroi99/elroi99/README.md

  -->

 Work Experience
+- Software Engineer ( Front End ) -- Cleartrip (via Thinkify Labs) ( June 2023 - June 2024 )
+  - Worked on a TS, React, Redux Toolkit codebase
+  - Involved in multiple page revamps , codebase refactors and implementing new use facing feature ( solo and as part of larger teams ) in the Cleartrip PWA and Desktop applications
+  - Coordinated with Backend devs , Product Managers , Business and Marketing folks to ship features , fixes , patches to production quickly

 - Software Engineer ( Front End ) -- Sensibull ( August 2022 - present )
   - Worked on a TS, React, Redux-Saga codebase
   - Implement a user facing feature within the Sensibull Virtual Trade Futures and Options Trading simulator